ajslater/uptools/README.md

 pipup
 =====

-A simple script for updating your pip installed python packages
+A simple shell script for updating your pip installed python packages.

+Because [https://github.com/nvie/pip-tools](pip-review) doesn't quite do this yet.